ghouscht/shopping-cart/README.md

 #### reservations worker pool
 Currently each pending reservation is processed one after each other.
-In a real world example this should probably be done in parallel using a configurabe worker pool.
+In a real world example this should probably be done in parallel using a configurable worker pool.

 #### configuration
 As of know all configuration is hardcoded (database connection strings, timeouts etc.).
 Configuration should be possible